-Project activities benefit from European funding through the Interreg Europe Interregional Cooperation Program, "Interreg Europe".
-The project, lasting 5 years, is headed by South East Romania Regional Development Agency (SE RDA) and consists of a group of five other European partners:
+The project activities benefit from European funding through the transnational European Cooperation Program, "Interreg Europe".
+The 5-year project is led by the Regional Development Organization of Southeastern Romania (SE RDA) and consists of a group of five other European partners:

 - European Institute of Innovation and Technology (Germany)

 - Public Company for Social Housing and Renovation in Andalusia, Regional Ministry of Public Works and Housing (Spain)

 - Local Energy and Climate Energy Office (France)

 In this context, the project also provides for the organization of educational workshops and stakeholder meetings, during which the progress of the project will be analyzed and useful tools will be presented for the promotion and development of policies for the proper rehabilitation of traditional buildings.